twinnydotdev/twinny/docs/gateway.md

 diffs.
 They sync every five minutes and on **sync now**; nothing is written back to the host unless a review is posted (see below).

+**Finding a pull.** The table has one-click views (*ready to merge*, *failing*, *conflicts*, *needs review*, *approved*, *drafts*, *no model review*) with live counts, selects for repository, author, label, target branch and activity (updated today, this week, this month, or quiet for 30 days), a search over title, author, branch, label and number, and an **order by** (last updated, opened, number, title, author, size of change, checks, merge state, review state) that the column headers set too.
+The issues table has the same shape with its own views (not triaged, high priority, duplicates, reply pending, triage failed).
+Filters and ordering are remembered per host in the browser.
+Under the review state each pull shows its approvals as the host reports them: how many it has against how many the base branch requires (`1/2 approved`), how many reviewers asked for changes, and how many are still to answer; the opened pull names them.
+This detail is only ever asked for with the scopes a plain repository token has; a host that refuses it (an older GitHub Enterprise, say) is listed without it from then on.

+**Where you stand.** The page learns who you are on the host from the first token it syncs with (or from the *you on GitHub* field under the host settings, which wins) and tags every pull with your part in it:
+*yours*, *you approved*, *you asked for changes*, *your review asked* or *not reviewed by you*.
+Pulls by others that lack your approval carry an amber edge, and the *waiting for me* view lists just those.

 **Watching a repository.** Give it as `owner/name` (GitLab: the full `group/project` path) and an access token that can read it: